 Agriculture in general

 Water in sufficient quantity and quality is the basic prerequisite for sustainable and successful farming.
 Whether it's growing plant and animal or fish farming.
 Only with a good water quality you are able to use the the ful potential of your natural resources.
 Unfortunately, rain and rainwater are very unevenly distributed in this world.
 We've got enough rain in the northern hemisphere for doing agriculture.
-But the hot and dry summers of recent years have shown how easily it can affect our farmers.
+But looking at the hot and dry summers of recent years, most propably caused by the climate change, have shown how easily it can affect our farmers.
 The pictures of crop failures or lower crop yields due to lack of water, are still in the minds of the farmers.

 To be honest, agriculture or fish farming are currently not among the main activities of Merus.
 This is mainly due to the fact that we have little insight into the processes on the arable or breeding farm.
 Our competence in food is currently more on the consumer side. 🙂